maxbos/KR/README.md

 SAT solver written in C++ that solves sudokus in DIMACS format and can generate x-sudokus (sudokus with diagonal constraints) from regular sudokus.

 ## How to run
+**Using binary (Linux or macOS)**
+Skip the compilation step, run the binary as specified below.
+Unfortunately, we don't have access to a Windows environment so no Windows binary is available.
+In all cases it's best to compile the code yourself to avoid compilation differences between computers.
 **Compile using g++**
 ```
 g++ -std=c++14 -o SAT main.cpp